 2. Maharshi Bhardwaj Who Discovered Rockets And Aeroplanes

 Maharshi Bhardwaj was one of the greatest Hindu sages whose accomplishments are detailed in the Puranas.
 As one of the Seven Great Sages or Rishis in the present Manvantara his wisdom should be respected.
 According to modern science, Wright Brothers invented the airplane.
-Indian scientists and critics have a different opinion and point out that aircraft was used extensively during Ramayana and Mahabharata time indicating that the aeronautics was a much developed branch by that time.
-This clearly indicates that the aircraft was developed much before the modern era.
+Indian scientists and critics have a different opinion and point out that aircraft was used extensively during Ramayana and Mahabharata time indicating that aeronautics was a much-developed branch by that time.
+This clearly indicates that aircraft was developed much before the modern era.

 3. Garga Muni – The Scientist Of Stars